ANNarchy/ANNarchy.github.io/docs/Installation.md

 export PYTHONPATH=$PYTHONPATH:/path/to/repertory/lib/pythonx.y/site-packages
 ```

-Again, replace \'x.y\' with your Python version.
+Again, replace 'x.y' with your Python version.
 If this directory does
 not exist, you should create it now.
-Don\'t forget to set this value in
+Don't forget to set this value in
 your `~/.bash_profile` or `~/.bashrc` to avoid typing this command
 before every session.
 You can then install ANNarchy by typing: